Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 12 months

-Civil liability for intrusion upon seclusion also possible
+Civil liability for intrusion upon seclusion also available

 ClassificationClass 1 Misdemeanor